bblhd/osdev/README.md

 What
 ---
-This is my operating system, its not very good yet, but I am trying to fix that.
+This is my personal hobbyist operating system, its not very good yet, but I am trying to fix that.

 It might be a bit silly and idiosyncratic sometimes.